 My son enjoyed the first ever massage of his life, when he was 4 days old and not before that.
 (I still remember, the day my Mom massaged him and bathed him, my baby slept like a baby – four hours straight!).

 Since my son was born in September; December and winters along with it set in, just a few days after we started using coconut oil.
-My son’s great grand mother happened to call us then and suggested stopping the use of coconut oil as it is believed to be of a cold tendency, so we switched to Mustard Oil for winters and it did not end there… the worst is yet to come!
+My son’s great grandmother happened to call us then and proposed stopping the use of coconut oil as it is believed to be of a cold tendency, so we switched to Mustard Oil for winters, and it did not end there… the worst is yet to come!

 Using mustard oil let to darkening of the baby’s skin and for one more time, we changed the massage oil and switched to Sesame oil!
 Sounds funny, right?

-Unbelievably, that’s exactly what I went through in the past one year (talking about oils) and just to save you Mummas from the hassle of selecting the best oils for your baby, I decided to share details of all these massage oils with you.
+Unbelievably, that’s exactly what I went through in the past one year (talking about oils).
+Just to save you Mummas from the hassle of selecting the best oils for your baby, I decided to share details of all these massage oils with you.